MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

 ## Place commands on the right surface

-You can place command elements on a number of surfaces in your app, including the app canvas or special command containers, such as a command bar, command bar flyout, menu bar, and dialog.
+You can place command elements on a number of surfaces in your app, including the app canvas or special command containers, such as a command bar, command bar flyout, menu bar, or dialog.

-Note that, whenever possible, you should let users manipulate content directly rather than use commands that act on the content.
-For example, allow users to rearrange lists by dragging and dropping list items, rather than using up and down command buttons.
+Always try to let users manipulate content directly rather than through commands that act on the content, such as dragging and dropping to rearrange list items rather than up and down command buttons.

-Otherwise, if users can't manipulate content directly, then place command elements on a command surface in your app.
+However, this might not be possible with certain input devices, or when accommodating specific user abilities and preferences.
+In these cases, provide as many commanding affordances as possible, and place these command elements on a command surface in your app.

 Here's a list of some of the most common command surfaces.

 :::row:::
     :::column:::